LemonAppDev/konsist-documentation/README.md

 ## ArchitecturalChecks

-The second type of [Konsit checks](https://github.com/LemonAppDev/konsist) revolves around architecture boundaries - they are intended to maintain the separation of concerns between layers.
+The second type of [Konsist checks](https://github.com/LemonAppDev/konsist) revolves around architecture boundaries - they are intended to maintain the separation of concerns between layers.

 Consider this simple 3 layer of [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html):